slackapi/bolt-js/docs/_basic/listening_responding_shortcuts.md

 ---

 <div class="section-content">
 [Global shortcuts](https://api.slack.com/interactivity/shortcuts/using#global_shortcuts) are invokable UI elements within Slack clients, available in the composer and search menus.
 Your app can use the `shortcut()` method to listen to incoming global shortcut events.
-The method requires a `callbackId` parameter of type `string` or `RegExp`.
+The method requires a `callback_id` parameter of type `string` or `RegExp`.

 Global shortcuts must be acknowledged with `ack()` to inform Slack that your app has received the event.